Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 nested field with the same name (e.g. both defining a `credentials.password`) without one accidentally unmasking the other.

+> Masking a `sensitive` value that's inherited from a template, or referenced by
+> name in an apply-for macro rule, isn't supported yet.
+It can render unmasked
+> in Icinga DB.
+A fix is planned.

 ##### `fixed-array`
 An ordered list with a predefined structure.
 Each position has a fixed meaning configured in the property schema.
 The Icinga 2 config stores this as an array without keys.